matomo-org/matomo-sdk-ios/README.md

 PiwikTracker.shared?.logger = DefaultLogger(minLevel: .error)
 ```

 You can also write your own `Logger` and send the logs wherever you want.
-Just write a new class/struct an let it conform to the `Logger` protocol.
+Just write a new class/struct and let it conform to the `Logger` protocol.

 ### Custom User Agent
 The `PiwikTracker` will create a default user agent derived from the WKWebView user agent.